Find a job that works for you

-Your resignation letter doesn’t have to be long or complicated, but some aspects should be standard.
+Your resignation letter doesn’t need to be long or complicated, but some aspects should be standard, as follows.

 - Date your letter so there's written documentation of how much formal notice you have given the company.